This keto mug cake is incredible. The fluffy crumb, the rich frosting - it's such a wonderful indulgence, and it's ready in 10 minutes!

 This is actually a fairly large cake.
 Without the frosting, I do consider the entire cake as a personal cake, but with the frosting, it's so rich and filling, that truly, half of it is the perfect serving size.

 Yes.
 You can use two tablespoons of any granulated sweetener in the cake.
 In the frosting, it's best to use a tablespoon of powdered sweetener.

 I don't recommend using a liquid sweetener other than stevia unless you're prepared to experiment with adding more coconut flour.

 No, unfortunately, you can't.
 These flours act very differently in baked goods and are not interchangeable.

-As mentioned above, you can make this cake without the frosting - it's very good - and then you can have it for breakfast or as a snack cake.
+As mentioned above, you can make it without the frosting, and then you can have it for breakfast or as a snack cake.